Diversity & Inclusion

 Ms. Corman has volunteered her time in a Los Angeles Superior Court pilot program titled Civil Referee Assisted Settlement Hearing (CRASH).
 The program uses volunteer lawyers to help resolve employment-related lawsuits through negotiation instead of in a courtroom.

-Ms. Corman has been recognized in Chambers USA: America’s Leading Lawyers for Business and has been listed among the “Top Labor & Employment Attorneys” in California by the Daily Journal.
+Ms. Corman has been recognized in Chambers USA: America’s Leading Lawyers for Business, listed in Best Lawyers in America for 2016 and has been listed among the “Top Labor & Employment Attorneys” in California by the Daily Journal.

 Co-Presenter, “Getting Your Settlement Approved,” JAMS, September 24, 2014